-Public reporting burden for this information collection is estimated to average 30 minutes.
-This includes the time for collecting, reviewing, and reporting data.
+Public reporting burden for this information collection is estimated to average 30 minutes, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
 The information requested is required to obtain a benefit.
 This form is used to ensure federal funds are not used to influence members of Congress.
 There are no assurances of confidentiality.
 HUD may not conduct or sponsor, and an applicant is not required to respond to a collection of information unless it displays a currently valid OMB control number.
+Comments regarding the accuracy of this burden each estimate and any suggestions for reducing this burden each be sent to the Reports Maragement Officer, Office of Policy Development and Research, REE, Department of Housing and Urban Development, 451 7th St SW, Room 41%, Washington, DC 20410-5000.
+When providing comments please refer to OMB Approval No. 2572-0157.